Prey for the Gods

 Crafting.
 Even after killing all those animals for food you will still end up not having enough hides unless you grind for them to fully upgrade your initial gear.
 Everything else comes out of wooden crates found scattered around the world.
 So get used to fighting those wooden crate enemies as well.

 Lastly, the bosses themselves.
 There is something cool about a tiny little character fighting a monstrosity 10-100x their size.
 The intro to each fight gets you kinda hyped to fight it because they do look epic.
 When it comes down to actually beating it though it basically amounts to: find a way to climb it, push the little piston, tap right click till they stop wiggling around, repeat two more times, climb to another piston, repeat.
 The only boss that I thought made this more challenging/fun was the Yeti.
 Climbing on certain portions of his body can result in you getting insta-death eaten and there are multiple ways to begin the climb (foot stuck in the snow, arrow to the eye, jump off a high place/grapple hook onto him).
 The boss after the Yeti is basically the boss you fought before the Yeti -- just with alot more right clicking.
 The thrall boss does introduce a new mechanic, however, I didn't find him very immersive.
 I found if you just stood at certain spots in the arena it would stop moving/attacking altogether.
 The boulders change direction in mid flight depending on your which way you run, but all you have to do is roll and you are immune to damage.
 A direct hit doesn't even matter.
 It's not the fun kind of dodging.
-Also I think the whole "I'll standing completely still after every attack so you can attack now" took away from the excitement.
-It just felt scripted.
+Also I think the whole "I'll stand completely still after every attack so you can attack now" took away from the excitement.
+It just felt shallow / incomplete.

 Overall this is a solid, playable game which I enjoyed enough to come back and see it in its complete form.
 Now that I have I'll probably never play it again, but I don't regret playing it.
 Mediocre experience: 3 out of 5 stars.